pgbackrest/pgbackrest/CONTRIBUTING.md

        zstd libzstd-dev bzip2 libbz2-dev
 ```

-Some unit tests and all the integration test require Docker.
+Some unit tests and all the integration tests require Docker.
 Running in containers allows us to simulate multiple hosts, test on different distributions and versions of PostgreSQL, and use sudo without affecting the host system.

 pgbackrest-dev => Install Docker
 ```